 To reiterate, the Binance trading apps for both iOS and Android is the best you can find in the market.

-Do watch this video tutorial by Harsh to get hold of how to use Binance mobile apps.
+Do watch this video tutorial to get hold of how to use Binance mobile apps.

 The fee structure on Binance is also very competitive compared to its peer exchanges.

 The standard trading fee is 0.1%.
 However, to withdraw different currencies, this fee schedule is applicable.

 Also, you can reduce your trading fee significantly if are a HODLer of Binance tokens (i.e. BNB).
 When you use BNB to pay for fees, you will receive a significant discount (as per below).

 You can enable this feature of 50% trading fee reduction from their dashboard here.